GitHubDragonFly/Localized_3js/README.md

 - Automatic addition of `DirectionalLight` to the new scene
 - Customized PDB, PRWM, LDRAW and XYZ loaders
-- Customized MTL loader and OBJ exporter
 - Localized IFC loader
+- Customized OBJ exporter:
+  - it will export MTL file along with the OBJ model / textures
+- Customized MTL loader to support the above mentioned exported MTL file
-- Customized PLY exporter
+- Customized PLY exporter:
+  - converts material color to vertex color if the material has no texture
-- Customized DAE (Collada) loader to support THREE.Points
+- Customized DAE (Collada) loader:
+  - includes support for THREE.Points
+- Customized FBX loader:
+  - includes support for THREE.Points
 - Added DAE (Collada) exporter, which was officially removed
 - Added support for loading `3DS + textures` zipped files
 - Added support for loading `OBJ + MTL + textures` zipped files